streamingfast/firehose-docs/architecture/data-flow.md

 ### Relayer Data Flow in Detail

-The Relayer component is responsible for connecting to one or more Extractor components and receiving live block data from them.
+The Relayer component is responsible for connecting to one or more Reader components and receiving live block data from them.

 ### Multiple Relayer Connections

-The Relayer component uses multiple connections to provide data redundancy for scenarios where Extractor components have crashed or require maintenance.
-The Relayer also deduplicates incoming blocks resulting in speeds that match the fastest Extractor available to read data from.
+The Relayer component uses multiple connections to provide data redundancy for scenarios where Reader components have crashed or require maintenance.
+The Relayer also deduplicates incoming blocks resulting in speeds that match the fastest Reader available to read data from.

 ### Racing Relayer Data